rancherfederal/longhorn-demo/docs/arch.md

 ## iSCSI

 iSCSI is the Internet Small Computer Systems Interface, called such because it emulates SCSI, usually run over a bus on the motherboard, over an IP network.
-Software support is required for this, in the form of kernel drivers and a set of userspace tools usually provided for Linux by the `open-iscsi` project.
+Software support is required for this, in the form of kernel drivers (`iscsi_tcp` for Linux) and a set of userspace tools usually provided for Linux by the `open-iscsi` project.

-A dedicated storage cluster separate from compute nodes is often used in physical storage network architecures that utilize iSCSI, and a similar setup is often seen with storage providers for Kubernetes.
-Longhorn, in contrast, does not assume the existence of any resources beyond the cluster nodes themselves, relying upon disks physically attached to your cluster nodes.
+A dedicated storage cluster separate from compute nodes is often used in physical storage area network architectures that utilize iSCSI, and a similar setup is often seen with storage providers for Kubernetes.
+Longhorn, in contrast, does not assume the existence of any resources beyond the cluster nodes themselves, relying upon disks attached to your cluster nodes.
 As a best practice, these should be separate disks not used for anything else.
+They do not absolutely *have* to be SSDs, but Longhorn makes no guarantees regarding system stability when needing to account for the additional latency of spinning platter seeks, so SSDs are *highly* recommended.

 ## Diagram

 The following logical diagram is lifted from the Longhorn documentation showing all of these relationships visually.

 ![Longhorn Overview](static/how-longhorn-works.svg)

+This shows an architecture in which each `Volume` is backed by two `Replica`s on a two-node cluster, with each `Replica` scheduled to its own separate disk.
+This provides high availability via multiple layers of redundancy at both the node level *and* the disk level within each node.